alopez/alopez.github.com/email.md

 I get so much email that I simply cannot respond to all of it.
 So here is a brief guide on whether to email me and how.

-Are you contacting me about my work at Rasa?
-: Email <a.lopez@rasa.com>.
-Please
-  _do not_ send university-related emails to this address.

 Are you contacting me about something related to my PhD students?
 : Email <alopez@inf.ed.ac.uk>, and please also email the student.
   I check my university email at most once a week, so please be